Learning Disability Today

 The study found that barriers to optimum care from published studies included formal or informal caregivers lacking diabetes knowledge and understanding, community living arrangements and lack of accessible information.

-Enablers to good care included autonomy facilitated by caregiver, motivation to self?manage condition, close relatives with diabetes, peer support, as well as a high level of diabetes knowledge and understanding.
+Enablers to good care included autonomy facilitated by the caregiver, motivation to self-manage the condition, close relatives with diabetes, peer support, and a high level of diabetes knowledge and understanding.

-The authors said that policy reports from NHS RightCare and Diabetes UK demonstrated an important step to person?centred reasonable adjustments being embedded within services across the UK.
+The authors said that policy reports from NHS RightCare and Diabetes UK demonstrated an important step towards embedding person-centred reasonable adjustments within services across the UK.

-They added that a further opportunity to improve care is the widespread uptake of the reasonable adjustments presented in both reports.
+They added that the widespread uptake of the reasonable adjustments presented in both reports is a further opportunity to improve care.

-It was recommended that provision of staff and caregiver training could address the need for patient autonomy for diabetes self?management, and this could be provided as part of structured education programmes, or as part of a separate educational package targeting professionals and caregivers.
+It was recommended that staff and caregiver training be provided to address the need for patient autonomy in diabetes self-management.
+This could be provided as part of structured education programmes or as part of a separate educational package targeting professionals and caregivers.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More